Chinese authorities detain Bloomberg news assistant

 China permits Chinese citizens to work only as translators, researchers and assistants for foreign news organizations, not as registered journalists able to report independently.
 China’s own media are almost entirely state owned and tightly controlled, and the country has long been one of the leading jailers of journalists.

-It said its parent company, Bloomberg LP, was informed Thursday that she was being held on suspicion of endangering national security, a vaguely defined charge that can lead to lengthy detention with little recourse to legal assistance.

 “We are very concerned for her, and have been actively speaking to Chinese authorities to better understand the situation.
-We are continuing to do everything we can to support her while we seek more information,” a Bloomberg spokesperson was quoted as saying in the report.
+We are continuing to do everything we can to support her while we seek more information,” an unnamed Bloomberg spokesperson was quoted as saying in the report.

 Fan began working for Bloomberg in 2017 after stints with a number of other foreign news organizations in China, the company said.